 Finally, we note that Health-General § 8-505(a)(1)(i) and § 8-507(a)(1) provide that a court, pursuant to certain conditions, "may" order an evaluation for substance abuse and "may" commit a defendant for treatment.
 As such, whether to grant relief is left to the court's discretion.
 Neither statute requires a court to set forth its reasons for denying a request for an evaluation or commitment for treatment, and neither statute provides the right to an appeal from an adverse decision.
+This is true even when a defendant believes that the court will likely deny any petitions for evaluation that he or she may file in the future.
 In sum, we hold that the court's order denying appellant's request for substance abuse evaluation is not appealable.
 Therefore, we shall grant the State's motion to dismiss.
 See Fuller, 397 Md. at 380 ("the denial of a petition for commitment for substance abuse treatment pursuant to Section 8-507 of the Health-General Article is not an appealable order").